Discover the Lovely Logic Behind 4 Simple Conjugation Rules for Regular Spanish Verbs

 The root is the infinitive verb minus the –ar, –er or –ir ending.
 So, the root of the regular verb hablar (to talk) is habl- and the root of the regular verb vivir (to live) is viv-.
 Once you have the root of the verb, add the appropriate ending based on mood and tense.

-This article will not go into the specifics of Spanish verb conjugation, but if you’re unfamiliar with the conjugation rules or need a refresher, you can and should take advantage of FluentU’s collection of helpful articles related to conjugation.
+This article will not go into the specifics of Spanish verb conjugation, but if you’re unfamiliar with the conjugation rules or need a refresher, you can take advantage of our collection of helpful articles related to conjugation.

 Why Do Some Regular Verbs Have Irregular Conjugation Patterns?